Sunday NFL Countdown

 Sunday NFL Countdown (branded as Sunday NFL Countdown presented by Snickers for sponsorship reasons) is an American pre-game show broadcast by ESPN as part of the network's coverage of the National Football League.
 The program is broadcast on Sunday mornings throughout the regular season, featuring segments highlighting news from around the league, as well as previews and analysis of the day's games.
-During the NFL playoffs, the program is retitled Postseason NFL Countdown.
+The program debuted as NFL GameDay on September 7, 1985, then was renamed as NFL Countdown in 1996, and Sunday NFL Countdown in 1998 to disambiguate it from its Monday night counterpart Monday Night Countdown.
+During the NFL playoffs, editions of the show (along with Monday Night Countdown) are titled as Postseason NFL Countdown.

 Format and history

 It is very similar to The NFL Today on CBS and Fox NFL Sunday, which airs on Fox.
 The show's former names include NFL GameDay from 1985 to 1995, NFL Countdown from 1996 to 1997, and since 1998, Sunday NFL Countdown (to demarcate from the Monday night version of the series).
 In 2006, the program introduced new graphics and a new logo to resemble the network's Monday Night Football logo.

-Chris Berman was the studio host from 1986–2016, succeeding Bob Ley.
+Chris Berman was the studio host from 1986 to 2016, succeeding Bob Ley.
 Jack Youngblood was the first analyst.
 In 1987, he was replaced by Pete Axthelm and Tom Jackson.

 The show's awards include seven Sports Emmy Awards for Outstanding Weekly Show (1988, 1991, 1994, 1995, 2001, 2003, and 2006 seasons) and five CableACE Awards (1989, 1992, 1993, 1994, and 1995 seasons).

 In February 2007, ESPN confirmed an earlier report in the Dallas Morning News that Michael Irvin would not be brought back to the show or to the network.
 On March 12, ESPN confirmed on its website that Michael Irvin's former teammate, Emmitt Smith would fill Irvin's chair, but that arrangement only lasted one season.
 Keyshawn Johnson also joined the network and has served as an analyst for Countdown, among other programs.

 On September 7, 2014, which was the 35th anniversary of ESPN's launch, Sunday NFL Countdown debuted a brand-new studio inside Digital Center 2 of ESPN's main facilities in Bristol.
 With it, came a new logo and also, a new graphics package similar to that of SportsCenter.
 Like SportsCenter, a Helvetica font is used, but with the lower-thirds having white text on a black background, as opposed to black text on a white background.
 Starting September 8, every NFL show produced at ESPN now shares its new graphics, new logo, and a new set (except Monday Night Countdown, which itself shares the same graphics package and theme music as Monday Night Football).